 When a WUR non-AP STA is in WUR Mode, then:

-The WUR AP may send a wake-up frame to the WUR non-AP STA if the WUR non-AP STA is in the doze state, and the WURx duty cycle schedule agreed between WUR AP and WUR non-AP STA indicates that the WUR non-AP STA is in WURx awake state.
+The WUR AP may send a wake-up frame to the WUR non-AP STA if the WUR non-AP STA is in the doze state, and the WURx duty cycle schedule agreed between WUR AP and WUR non-AP STA indicates that the WURx of the WUR non-AP STA is in WURx awake state.

+the existing negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s PCR schedule is suspended:

-The parameters of the negotiated service period for the WUR non-AP STA’s PCR schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR AP
+The parameters of the negotiated service period for the WUR non-AP STA’s PCR schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR AP.

 When a WUR non-AP STA is in WUR Mode Suspend, then: